LucidityWaver/ICA40511-Keywords/PHP/Beginning PHP.md

 echo "index position 4 contains: " . $indexArray[4]; //Prints 4
 echo "<br>Length of the array: " . count($indexArray);
 ```

+In PHP, arrays are actually an implementation of an ordered map.
+This means that a key, or reference name, is used for each value (or position) in the array.
+In Java, we used index-based numbers for positions in an array.
+Index numbers serve as a *key*.
+In both Java and PHP, these index numbers are created automatically.

+##Content below is a work in progress and needs updating.

+See the [php manual](http://php.net/manual/en/language.types.array.php) for more information.
+As with Java, PHP arrays can store values using index numbers starting from 0.

 You can also assign index values manually and you can do so inside the array() function.
 However, any automatically assigned index will increment from the largest previous index value.